arielzw/DPS-Power-Supply/README.md

 Default baud rate setting at DPS is 9600 but it can be changed pressing V button while power on.

 ## Considerations about timming.
 After sending each command from the Arduino to the DPS, as setting the output voltage for example, the DPS sends a reply with the same command for communication verification.
-This reply from the DPS may be delayed up to 0,5 s in the mean time the program flow in the Arduino is stopped.
+This reply from the DPS may be delayed up to 0.5 s, in the mean time the program flow in the Arduino is stopped.
 Take in mind this behavior in your final application.